Mickey Rourke criticised for ‘disgusting’ behaviour on Celebrity Big Brother

 Odudu returned to host the second series of ITV’s rebooted celebrity version of the reality series alongside Will Best, and Oscar-nominated Hollywood star Rourke was announced.

-On aftershow Late & Live, guest Alan Carr said: ‘”Can we talk about Mickey Rourke looking at you?
+The host addressed the moment on after show Late & Live when guest Alan Carr said: ‘”Can we talk about Mickey Rourke looking at you?
 Wow his eyes.
 Find someone who looks at you the way Mickey looks at you.
 His tongue was hanging out.”

-Odudu responded: “It literally was.
-I was like, “You can’t afford these feathers Mickey, no!’”

 Viewers were also left uncomfortable by the moment, with one writing: “Someone get some security for AJ from Mickey Rourke because what the hell was that????”